Miss Ann-Marie Hainsworth

 The school places a great emphasis on curriculum enrichment through trips and visits.
 Every term your child will be able to enjoy some form of curriculum enrichment as part of their topic.
-These are on the school calendar every term and over the past few years have included trips to the Deep in Hull, the Eco-Centre in Skegness, the Collection, Woodside Wildlife Centre, and the Lincolnshire Wildlife Park.
-We have had visits from theatre companies, as well as various charities and local groups.
+These are on the school calendar every term and over the past few years have included trips to places such as Woodside Wildlife Centre, the Battle of Britain Memorial Flight Visitor Centre, and Huttoft beach.
+We also have visits from theatre companies, as well as various charities and local groups.
 All of this helps us to build links with the local community and encourage the children to be part of that community and value it as much as we do.

 Communication between staff and parents is vital to an excellent working relationship and ensuring that your child gets the maximum out of their time at St Hugh's.
 Your child will be given a daily Reading Record book.
 Please use this to share any comments and feedback on their school day or small issues.
 If you have anything you wish to discuss face to face, your child’s Class Teacher is happy to see you at the end of the day.
 We ask that you make an appointment to do this by writing a note in your child’s Reading Record book or contacting the office.

 Towards the end of each term you will receive an update on your child’s progress.
 You will be given the opportunity to meet with the class teacher to discuss their progress should you wish to do so.
 Parents are also invited to attend various events throughout the year, including the Nativity play, Sports Day, Elocution Competition and termly class assemblies.
 Once again all of this information will be included in the termly calendar.